sceee/aspnet-identity-rethinkdb/README.md

 AspNet.Identity.Mongo
 =====================

+Code is based on the mongodb provider for Asp.Net Identity Framework by g0t4 ( https://github.com/g0t4/aspnet-identity-mongo ).
+Thanks for his code.

-A mongodb provider for the new ASP.NET Identity framework.
+A rethinkdb provider for the ASP.NET Identity framework.
 My aim is to ensure this project is well tested and configurable.

 ## Usage